 Big Box Detox Homemade Cleaner vs. Brand Name Cleaners

 I decided that I would compare our homemade cleaner to the brand name cleaners based on its ability to:

 - cut grease,

-- clean up a grimey mess, and,
+- clean up a dirty mess, and,

 - eliminate soap scum.

 I made a few of these oily messes, one for each cleaner.
-Then I sprayed a roughly equal amount of homemade cleaner on one oily spot and Easy-Off Bam on the other oily spot.
-I used separate paper towels to wipe up each side of the spill.
+Then I sprayed a roughly equal amount of homemade cleaner on one oily spot and Easy-Off on the other oily spot.
+I used microfibre towels to wipe up each side of the spill.

-Test 3: Eliminating Soap Scum (Homemade Cleaner vs. Fantastik Total Bathroom)
+Eliminating Soap Scum (Homemade Cleaner vs. Fantastik Total Bathroom)

-I removed the chrome pan behind our shower handle, which had heavy soap scum staining.
-I applied a generous amount of homemade cleaner to one sponge and an equally generous amount of Fantastik to another towel.
+I removed the chrome pan behind our shower handle for this test, which had heavy soap scum staining.
+I applied a generous amount of homemade cleaner to one towel and an equally generous amount of Fantastik to another towel.

-Since both cleaner’s removed a roughly equal amount of soap scum, I had to call this battle a draw as well.
-I have to say that this result surprised me given that Fantastik is bathroom cleaner that is supposed to “Remove Soap Scum Easily!” and was “specifically formulated to attach soap scum”.
+Since both cleaner’s removed an approximately equal amount of soap scum, I had to call this battle a draw as well.
+I have to say that this result surprised me, given that store-bought bathroom cleaner that is supposed to “Remove Soap Scum Easily!” and was “specifically formulated to attach soap scum”.